AnyBody/anybody-tutorial/AnyExp4SOLIDWORKS/lesson3.rst

       ...

 Next, we will equip the model with a center of mass (CoM) of the human model.
 For this we must add an extra virtual segment that follows the CoM.
 We will make the virtual segment massless, since it is not a real segment.
 We use the CoM measure (AnyKinCoM) to drive this dummy segment.
-The code for doing this is prepared in CoM\_View.any.
+The code for doing this is prepared in :download:`CoM\_View.any <Downloads/CoM_View.any>`.
 This kind of CoM segment can be used not only for visualization, but also for kinematic constraints of the human model.